hapiuk/project2510/README.md

 ### Week 23-24: Preparing APIs for Companion App
 - Develop and test APIs that will be used by the companion app.

-## Month 9-10: Companion App Initial Development
+## Companion App Initial Development
 ### Week 25-26: Companion App Planning and Setup
 - Define the scope and initial designs for the companion app.
 - Choose the technology stack and set up the mobile app project.